futuregrid/manual/doc/source/openstack-grizzly.rst

        | config_drive                |                                      |
        +-----------------------------+--------------------------------------+

-To chheck if your instance is active you can repeatedly issue the list command and monitor the Status field in the table::
+To check if your instance is active you can repeatedly issue the list command and monitor the Status field in the table::

        $ nova list